BroadbandForum/usp/docs/specification/index.md

   * Segmentation and reassembly of E2E Messages that would be too large to transfer through the intermediate MTP Proxies.
 * Exchange of USP Records without an E2E Session Context that allows for:
   * Integrity protection for non-payload fields
-  * Unprotected payloads or protected payloads where the payload protection security mechanism doesn’t require a concept of a session (e.g., COSE)
+  * Unprotected payloads or protected payloads where the payload protection security mechanism doesn't require a concept of a session (e.g., COSE)

 Protected payloads provide a secure message exchange (confidentiality, integrity and identity authentication) through exchange of USP Messages that are secured by the originating and receiving USP Endpoints.